StanMonev/learning_platform/README.md

 ## Testing

-I couldn't get redis to be mocked in the tests and it gives a connection error to localhost:6379 when redis is not online.
+Although the tests work, I couldn't get redis to be mocked and it gives a connection error to localhost:6379 when it's not online.

 Adittionally you can create the initial test database:
 ```python create_test_database.py```